marklion/zinx/README.md

 #include <iostream>
 using namespace std;

-/*define class used to srite stdout*/ class TestStdout:public Ichannel{
+/*define class used to write stdout*/ class TestStdout:public Ichannel{
 public:
     /*do nothing*/